Five Pathways to Skilled Residence in New Zealand27 June 2023

 - Hold an AEWV or another work visa (Essential Skills Work Visa, Post Study Work Visa, etc.) applied for before 4 July 2022 at the time the residence application is made

-- Be paid at or above the Level 4 rate per hour in a Care Workforce sector occupation list
+- Be paid at or above the Level 4 rate per hour in a Care Workforce sector occupation list for atleast 2 years.

 5. Transport Work to Residence Visa